agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-Here are useful methods of the `State Class` listed.
+Here are valuable methods of the `State Class` listed.

 :::